caesarx26/tabby-book-management-app-competition/README.md

   - Communicate seamlessly with the backend for online searches and book scanning results.

 - **User-Centric Design:**
-  - Intuitive frontend built with **Figma** designs, featuring modals and filtering for easy navigation.
+  - Intuitive frontend built with [**Figma**](https://www.figma.com/design/wSHr0xTngDT3UgoleCXozN/Team-Library?node-id=0-1&p=f&t=LYvJK3GJ9NfiiOZ8-0) designs, featuring modals and filtering for easy navigation.
   - Optimized endpoints for smooth backend integration and fast data retrieval.

-Tabby was developed collaboratively, with significant contributions to the frontend, local storage, API integrations, and backend communication design.
+---

-`Tabby/` is for the front-end mobile application, and `server/` is for the back-end server.
+- `Tabby/` is for the front-end mobile application, and `server/` is for the back-end server.
+---

 Please refer to `Tabby/README.md` for documentation on the front-end and `server/README.md` for documentation on the backend.